vishvapalsinh/KG_with_Llamaindex/README.md

 ## ⚙️ Features

 - Fetch Wikipedia articles using `WikipediaReader`.
+(One can also download the documents that interests)
 - Generate embeddings via remote APIs with `RemoteInstructorEmbeddings`.
 - Build knowledge graph indexes with LlamaIndex.
 - Persist graph data into a Neo4j database.